Bangkok's Premium Massage Scene: A Complete Guide

 Specialty and Themed

 Some parlors differentiate with themed rooms, signature service sequences, or unique combinations.
-These vary widely from place to place — one shop’s “premium course” is completely different from another’s.
-The common thread is that they go beyond the standard soapy or nuru format with additional elements like costume play, extended foreplay sequences, or multi-stage experiences that combine different massage techniques in a single session.
+These vary widely from place to place.
+The common thread is that they go beyond the standard soapy or nuru format with additional elements like extended multi-stage experiences that combine different massage techniques in a single session.

-A note on the table above: prices change, new packages get introduced, and seasonal promotions happen.
-Treat these as ballpark figures from early 2026.
+A note on pricing: prices change, new packages get introduced, and seasonal promotions happen.
+Treat any figures as ballpark numbers from early 2026.
 Check directly with the parlor for current pricing.

 What It Costs